 - Manufactured homes

 Property owners who refinance an existing loan will not be allowed to use the appraisal waiver program if the amount they are borrowing exceeds what is necessary to pay the current mortgage.
 So-called “cash-out” refinancing will still require an appraisal.

 How MortgageDepot can help

-Freddie Mac estimates that only 5 percent of the transactions it handles will be eligible for appraisal waivers.
-The brokers at MortgageDepot work for our borrowers to obtain the best deals in financing, including new loan programs.
+Fannie Mae and Freddie Mac estimate that only 5 percent of the transactions they handle will be eligible for appraisal waivers.
+Our loan originators at MortgageDepot work for our borrowers to obtain the best deals in financing, including new loan programs.
 Whether through appraisal waiver programs, government-backed loans or conventional mortgage programs, we’ll find the loan and the program best suited to the specific needs of each borrower.

-Our brokers specialize in finding solutions for borrowers presenting us with unique circumstances or situations.
-For the buyers whose dream home needs a lot of work, we have the FHA 203K loan program to given them the money they need to complete the purchase and to do the renovations after the closing.
+Our loan officers specialize in finding solutions for borrowers presenting us with unique circumstances or situations.
+For the buyers whose dream home needs a lot of work, we have the FHA 203K loan program to give them the money they need to complete the purchase and to do the renovations after the closing.
 Contact MortgageDepot now for more information about appraisal waivers and the other loan programs we offer.